genesiscommunitysuccess/docs/docs/02_database/03_data-structures/00_index.md

  Tables contain rows of data of the same type.
 The data in tables support read, write and subscribe operations.

  A view represents a number of tables joined together.
-Views, support read and subscribe operations.
+Views support read and subscribe operations.

 |  | [Tables](/database/data-structures/tables/)  | [Indices](/database/data-structures/indices/) | [View](/database/data-structures/views/)  |
 | --- | :-- | :-- | :-- |